eternalseptember/rpi-test/README.md

 * In `settings.py`, set the `TIME_ZONE`, and added `APPEND_SLASH = True`.
 * In the `TEMPLATES` -> `OPTIONS` section of `settings.py`, set `autoescape = False` and added `highlighter` and `month_name` template tags.
+    * Turning off autoescape shouldn't be done for projects that will be hosted on the internet with other users, but this project is ultimately going to be hosted on an internal raspberry pi where I'm going to be the only user.
 * Implemented static files for css and javascript.
 * Enabled image upload to the media folder.
 * Added a description field to categories and updated the category form accordingly.
 * Registered models to the admin panel using the decorator instead of the object.
-* Made the views output some routine HTML (like site and page titles) in order to reduce the number of template html files to manage.
+* Made the views output some routine HTML (like site and page titles) in order to reduce the number of template HTML files to manage.

 ### Admin Panel